 My Dearest Bobby,

 About a year later I tried again.
-This time it was just one status post update.
+This time there was just one status update post.
 You were glad it would be your last radiation treatment.
-You had just started chemotherapy on Brain Cancer Awareness Day.
-How ironic.
-So many memories came rushing at me.
+You explained that you had just started chemotherapy on Brain Cancer Awareness Day.
+So many memories, and some regrets, all came rushing at me.
 I said a prayer but didn’t contact you.
 I wish I had.

 I still remember you on your birthday and say a prayer.
-I’m sorry I didn’t love you the way you wanted; the way your parents wanted.
+I’m sorry I didn’t love you the way you wanted; the way your parents would have wanted.
 I’m glad we were best friends though.
-I remember the special moments we shared, the decision we made that summer to protect Bernise.
-I question myself about that choice from time to time, but I am always grateful that you walked beside me as we were growing up.
+I’ll always remember the special moments we shared, the decision we made that summer to protect Bernice.
+I question myself about that choice from time to time and naturally wonder what could have been,.

 You are forever in my heart – love me.